digitaltwinconsortium/ManufacturingOntologies/Tools/GrafanaDashboard/configuregrafana.md

 ![Navigate to URL](urltografana.png)

-## Add new Datasource in Grafana
+## Add new Data source in Grafana

 After your first login, you will need to add a new data source to Azure Data Explorer.
 Navigate to 'Configuration' and add a new datasource.

 ![Add new service](adddatasroucegrafana.png)

-Search for Azure Data Explorer and select the service.
+Search for Azure Data Explorer and select the service

 ![Search ADX](searchadx.png)